AXorsk/particle2025/README.md

 # particle2025
-a fun particle demo for new year
+a fun & fantastic particle demo for new year 2025